roddyyaga/xobl/README.md

 ## Contents
-`parser.ml` attempts to parse the horrors of the X11 XML spec into something structured and understandable. `parser.mli` documents the output.
+`Parser` attempts to parse the X11 XML spec into something structured.

-`analyzer.ml` analyzes the output of the parser and tries to turn it into something more useful to a less braindead language than C.
+In this stage, all information is preserved and what can be inferred in a single pass without considering other declaration will be inferred.

+`Analyzer` analyzes `Parser`'s output and infers all information that could be useful for generating code.
+It resolves all bindings to figure out the type of each declaration, tracks usage of all types to figure out what conversion functions to generate and prune dead code, and in general attempts to output a rich AST with all information that could be useful to languages with complex type systems.

-In the future there will be an OCaml code generator, hopefully functorized so that you can plug other languages into it.
+`Generator` takes the output of `Analyzer` and generates the OCaml code.
+In the future I will attempt to partly functorize this so that generators for other languages may easily be plugged in.

 ## Useful links